PIYUJIN/PIYUJIN/README.md

 *SEOUL NATIONAL UNIVERSITY OF SCIENCE AND TECHNOLOGY, ITM(Information Technology Management) 재학*

-*UNIVERSITY OF NORTHUMBRIA AT NEWCASTLE, Industrial Engineering 복수학위*
+*UNIVERSITY OF NORTHUMBRIA AT NEWCASTLE, ITMB(Information Technology Management for Business) 복수학위*

 📔 I did ...